Rajeshwaran-raj/Python-Basic-App/README.md

-# In-memory Flask CRUD API (No DB)
+# In-memory FastAPI CRUD API (No DB)

 Python 3.11
-Flask 2.3.x
+FastAPI 0.99.x

-This is a minimal Flask backend that exposes simple CRUD operations over an in-memory store (a Python dict). **No database is used** and everything resets whenever you restart the server.
+This is a minimal FastAPI backend that exposes simple CRUD operations over an in-memory store (a Python dict). **No database is used** and everything resets whenever you restart the server.